Perzivall/Flutter-Development-Environment-using-Android-Computing/README.md

-# Flutter Web Development Environment using Android.
+# Flutter Web Development Environment using Android (Native Performance, not virtualized).

-> Use Your smartphone processing to programming flutter apps
+> Use Your smartphone processing to programming flutter apps with native performance!

 > Made by Perzivall in Brazil 🇧🇷